What is an Autodilutor and How Does It Enhance Laboratory Efficiency?

 Cost-Effectiveness (4)

 While autodilutors require an upfront investment, they reduce costs over time by minimizing the need for rework caused by dilution errors.
-Additionally, they lower reagent wastage by dispensing only the required volumes.
+Additionally, they lower reagent waste by dispensing only the required volumes.

 Traceability and Data Management